Yagisan/Yagisans-Wasteland-Overhaul/README.md

 * Coffee and Donuts Workshop Pack coffees now use Brahmin Milk from Altairp's Animal Farm.
 * Brahmin Milk, Molerat Milk and Cat Milk from Altairp's Animal Farm now available in vendors.
 * Universal Library Coffee now creates Coffee and Donuts Workshop Pack basic and alchoholic coffees.
+* Vegetarian Food and Recipes non-alchoholic drinks are now available in vendors.

 ### Food
 * Far Harbor and Nuka-World meat is now found in the Commonwealth.
 * Cotton Candy Bites are now found in the Commonwealth.
 * Coffee tins can now be crafted at Universal Library Coffee.
+* Vegetarian Food and Recipes foods are now available in vendors.

 ### Chems
 * Nuka-World chems are now found in the Commonwealth.